lyarenei/jellyfin-plugin-listenbrainz/README.md

 Once the build is completed, the compiled DLLs should be available at:
 `src/Jellyfin.Plugin.Listenbrainz/bin/<Debug|Release>/netX.0/`

-Unless you exactly know what you are doing, copy **all** DLL files in the directory to the plugin directory in your Jellyfin installation (`${CONFIG_DIR}/plugins/Jellyfin.Plugin.ListenBrainz`).
+To install the plugin for the first time, copy the following **DLL** files to the plugin directory in your Jellyfin installation (`${CONFIG_DIR}/plugins/Jellyfin.Plugin.ListenBrainz`).
 Create the `Jellyfin.Plugin.ListenBrainz` directory if it does not exist, and make sure Jellyfin has correct permissions to access it.

+- All files starting with `Jellyfin.Plugin.ListenBrainz`
+- All files starting with `MetaBrainz`

 After restarting Jellyfin, the plugin should be recognized and activated.
+If you forgot any of these files, then the plugin will crash during initialization and in the log, you should see which DLL is missing.

+It is not necessary to copy all the files every time.
+For subsequent builds of the plugin it is enough to copy only the recompiled files.

 ## Making a plugin release